MuhammadHassanBashir/Migrate-to-gcr.io-repositories-hosted-on-Artifact-Registry/README.md

   Artifact Registry Administrator (roles/artifactregistry.admin) on the Container Registry project.
   Storage Admin (roles/storage.admin) on the Container Registry project.

-**Note: It was partially migrate the image.
+**Note: The command was partially migrated the image.
 I need to migrate the complete repo so i have to use the other command for this**

 ## Migrate to standard Artifact Registry repositories (It works)